 Kotowski, Maciej, and C. Matthew Leister.
 "Trading Networks and Equilibrium Intermediation."
 HKS Faculty Research Working Paper Series RWP18-001, January 2018 (Updated August 2018).

 We study an economy where intermediaries facilitate exchange between a supplier and consumers.
-The set of feasible transactions is characterized by a network.
-Free entry helps form the network.
-There is under-entry of intermediaries in equilibrium due to complementarities among agents in distant parts of the economy.
-When intermediaries are speculators, equilibrium networks exhibit an asymmetric structure that amplifies certain traders’ importance.
-An extension of the model allows for disintermediation.
+The set of feasible transactions is characterized by a network and an efficient auction protocol sets prices.
+We examine trading networks compatible with a free-entry equilibrium.
+There is under-entry of intermediary traders in equilibrium due to complementarities among upstream and downstream traders.
+When intermediaries are speculators, who derive no private value from the tradable good, equilibrium networks exhibit an asymmetric structure with few intermediaries linking to the supplier.
 Generally, free-entry and competition may fail to purge redundant intermediaries from the market.
-However, avoidance of a reseller’s curse deters superfluous speculators.